 - 1/2 tsp minced dried rosemary leaves

 - mineral salt and ground pepper to taste

-- Combine rice and chicken broth in large saucepan and bring to a boil.
+- Combine rice and chicken broth in a large saucepan and bring to a boil.
 Cover with a tight-fitting lid, reduce heat to low/simmer, and cook for 45 minutes.

 - While rice is cooking, melt butter in a large skillet over medium heat.
 Saute onion until translucent.
 Add apples and cook for 3-4 minutes, or until softened.
-Pour cooked rice and cranberries into pan with apples and onion, and stir to combine.
+Pour cooked rice and cranberries into the pan with apples and onion, and stir to combine.
 Add in rosemary, parsley, salt, and pepper.
 Stir and serve!